dp0725/Academic/README.md

-# Academic
+# SVR

-This repo consists of all my research and pet projects I have developed while I was in School
+This repo contains all projects done using SVR adn SVM models